handshake-org/handshake-org.github.io/src/api-docs/source/index.html.md

 The hierarchy looks like this:

-`WalletDB`: A levelDB database stored in a `/wallet` directory, accessed by the wallet module plugged-in by default to the full node.
+`WalletDB`: A levelDB database stored in a `wallet` directory, accessed by the wallet module plugged-in by default to the full node.
 Can process transactions for multiple wallets.

 `Wallet`: A BIP44 wallet based on 128 or 256 bits of entropy and backed up by a 12- or 24-